-Whether or not you’re a big Facebook user yourself, you’ve probably been told to run Facebook ads to generate leads for your business at some point in the last 18 months.
+Whether or not you’re a big Facebook user yourself, you’ve probably been told to run Meta ads to generate leads for your business at some point in.

 Facebook ad campaigns are the perfect way to reach your audience based on demographic, geographic and interest-based criteria.
 But if set up incorrectly, you can end up wasting a lot of money on a campaign that doesn’t get you anything.

-We had a talk with Rudy Heywood, the founder of social media ad agency Famous Wolf, about some of the ways he successfully generates leads through Facebook ad campaigns.
+We had a talk with Alex Clifford, the founder of Logic Digital, about some of the ways he successfully generates leads through Facebook ad campaigns.

-This is a hotly debated topic in the Facebook ads scene which is why we wanted to tackle it early on – Rudy had some very clear and straightforward views.
+This is a hotly debated topic in the Meta ads scene which is why we wanted to tackle it early on – Alex had some very clear and straightforward views.

 What assets should you use in ads?